 The Latest in the Cloud Computing Industry

-Keeping up with any single cloud vendor can feel like a full-time job.
+Keeping up with cloud vendor updates from a single provider — let alone multiple vendors — can feel like a full-time job.
 Thankfully there are websites and cloud experts who alert you of the biggest and most important announcements, and keep tabs on the latest cloud news for you.
 We hope this list can help you stay in-the-know about changes to your cloud vendors.

 Check them out and bookmark your favorites!
 Feel free to submit your favorites and we can add them to this list.

-Keeping up with any single cloud vendor is a full-time job.
+Paying attention to cloud vendor updates from a single provider is challenging enough.
 If you are a multi-cloud shop, multiply that by two or three, and it’s nearly impossible to stay on top of all of the changes coming from Amazon Web Services, Microsoft Azure and Google Cloud.
 Yet many cloud architects and developers try to do just that.
 At CloudCheckr, we continually find organizations using internally-developed tools, often Microsoft Excel spreadsheets or Google Sheets, to manage virtual assets like Reserved Instances.
 Not only are such handmade tools prone to error, they quickly become out of date.

 At CloudCheckr, we invest an industry-leading percentage of our budget towards Research and Product Development.
 Our job is to insulate our customers from the numerous turbulent changes IaaS providers make on a monthly basis, and as a result our new architecture.